 Advantages of Plerdy Mouse Click Heatmap

-Mouse click heatmap tool is one of the leading features available in Plerdy.
-It’s classic tracking software that records clicks and mouse movement of website visitors.
-Preldy tool was designed by the team of specialists with considerable experience in website optimization.
+The mouse click heatmap tool is one of the top features available in Plerdy.
+It’s classic tracking software that records the clicks and mouse movements of website visitors.
+The Plerdy tool was designed by a team of specialists with considerable experience in website optimization.
 Therefore, it’s simple and perfectly suited for the needs of website owners and marketers.
-The other benefits of Plerdy tool include:
+The other benefits of the Plerdy tool include:

 - 99% click collection accuracy.
 Plerdy is based on a custom algorithm that works equally well on desktop and mobile devices.
 You can rely on the collected data to make critical redesign decisions.